underground-software/RPi.GPIO2/README.md

 This package is not available via `pip install` and must be installed using the system package manager.

+To enable access non-root access to the gpio pins, use the provided `non_root_permission.sh` script.
+Upon successful execution, any user in Linux user group 'gpio' will be able to access the gpio pins via this library.

 To view the locations and surrounding lines of all TODOs, FIXMEs, and NOTEs in the codebase, use the `notes.sh` script included with this project.